Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Existing Features

-#### Elements seen on every page
+#### Elements seen on the landing page.

 * **Layout and Style**
-    * Through research I noticed that most Gardening Sevices websites were very plain, very wordy and extremely difficult to navigate.
-With this in mind I set out with the intention to build the complete opposite, you will find the site simple, easy to navigate, more visual, less wordy and a style that can be described as gamification.
+    * I wanted the web app to have an appearance that was associated with natural elements, such as water, wood and the sky.
+My aim was to provide users with an instant sense of calm as soon as the web app had loaded, with the colour scheme and fonts used I believe I have been able to achieve this.
+Given this site is a web app and is purely there to interact with the users senses, I wanted to keep the text elements as simple as possible by limiting the amount of text that is used.
+The layout is a basic use of columns and rows which keeps the buttons in a consistent grid format that changes from multiple columns on larger screens to one column on smaller screens.

 * **Navigation bar**
-    * Has a `fixed` position to ensure that the user can access it at any time.
+    * Has a `fixed` position on screen heights greater than 580px, to ensure that the logo can always be seen by the user, and a `absolute` postion on screen heights less than 580px to ensure there is enough content on the screen at any one time.
-    * Mr Digbee logo and brand name in the left corner which also serves as a link to go back to the landing page.
-The logo disappears and the brand name remains in place if the screen width is below 768px.
+    * A SerenAppy logo in the left corner which also serves as a link to resfresh the landing page.
+The logo remains the same on all screen sizes.
-    * Links that can be accessed are placed on the right side.
-They collapse if the screen width is below 1200px.
-    * Navigation links `bounce` on `hover` and are highlighted by an orange background when in use.
+    * The navbar background colour has ben built using a CSS gradient scheme to seamlessly move from one colour into another.

 * **Footer**
     * Copyright information.